 - Accounting code: This field captures your Accounting systems' General Ledger Account code/name.
 When product information is synced to the Accounting system, the product-specific information will be synced with this account as captured here.
 This is a mandatory field.
 You cannot proceed with accounting integration if this field is left blank.

-- Accounting category: The Accounting Category captures product specific additional metadata or categorization for reporting purpose in the accounting systems (such as regions you are selling to or branches you are selling from).
-It should be entered in the format: : .
+- Accounting category: The Accounting Category captures product-specific additional metadata or categorization for reporting purposes in the accounting systems (such as regions you are selling to or branches you are selling from).
+It should be entered in the specific format.
 E.g. "Region: Northern"

 You can define multiple price points for each plan, for all the currencies and billing frequencies in which you want to offer your plans.

 - For invoices generated for existing plans without the Show Plan Description in Invoices option enabled, the PDF does not display the plan description.
 You can edit the plan to enable this option.
 After the setting is enabled, the invoice PDFs that get generated or regenerated will display the plan description.